mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

 If you have already installed your cluster and would like to change this in-place, you can go through an [upgrade](/mesosphere/dcos/1.14/installing/production/upgrading/) with the `adminrouter_tls_1_1_enabled` parameter set to the desired value.

 ### adminrouter_tls_1_2_enabled [enterprise type="inline" size="small" /]
 Indicates whether to enable TLS 1.2 in Admin Router.
-Changing this setting has no effect in internal Admin Router configuration on agent nodes.
+Changing this setting has no effect on internal Admin Router configuration on agent nodes.

 - `adminrouter_tls_1_2_enabled: 'true'` Enable the TLS 1.2 protocol in Admin Router.
 This is the default value.
 - `adminrouter_tls_1_2_enabled: 'false'` Disable the TLS 1.2 protocol in Admin Router.

-It is advised to keep this protocol version enabled as its most secure widely supported TLS version.
+It is advised to keep this protocol version enabled as it is the most secure widely supported TLS version.

 If you have already installed your cluster and would like to change this in place, you can go through an [upgrade](/mesosphere/dcos/1.14/installing/production/upgrading/) with the `adminrouter_tls_1_2_enabled` parameter set to the desired value.

 ### adminrouter_tls_cipher_suite [enterprise type="inline" size="small" /]
 Provide a custom list of TLS cipher suites.
 The value will be passed directly into Admin Router's [`ssl_ciphers`](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_ciphers) configuration directive.
 There is no validation of this string.
 Setting it incorrectly will cause DC/OS installation to fail.
 This configuration settings affects only Admin Routers running on DC/OS master nodes.

-If not provided the default value `EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;` is used.
+If not provided, the default value `EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;` is used.

 To validate the accuracy of the provided value, use the `openssl ciphers` utility and provide your own value: `openssl ciphers <cipher-suites>`.
 For a list of all available ciphers see the [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/apps/ciphers.html).

-**Note:** Due to Java jurisdiction limitations, it is not possible to install DC/OS with only AES256 cipher suites.
+<p class="message--note"><strong>NOTE: </strong>Due to Java jurisdiction limitations, it is not possible to install DC/OS with only AES256 cipher suites.</p>

 ### adminrouter_x_frame_options
 Set the `X-Frame-Options` header value for the DC/OS UI.
 Default is set to `DENY`.